Understanding Disclosure of Stigmatized Property

-While working as a Massachusetts Realtor over the last twenty five years one of the questions that always seems to come up is whether or not a Realtor is obligated to disclose a murder, suicide, haunting or other type of paranormal activity that may have occurred in a home or other Real Estate.
+While working as a Massachusetts Realtor over the last thirty-six years, one of the questions that always seems to come up is whether or not a Realtor is obligated to disclose a murder, suicide, haunting, or another type of paranormal activity that may have occurred in a home or other Real Estate.

 Disclosing Murder, Suicide, and Haunted Homes in Massachusetts

 This is one of those topics that I would be willing to bet at least half the Realtors polled would get the answer wrong.
-I am sure most Real Estate agents would say that they are required to disclose a haunted house or if someone died in a property by murder or suicide.
+I am sure most Real Estate agents would say that they must disclose a haunted house or if someone died on a property by murder or suicide.
 They would be dead wrong:)

-One of my beliefs is that every buyer should be entitled to know anything that could materially effect the value of a home or the ability to sell in the future.
-This in fact is one of the articles in the Real Estate code of ethics.
+One of my beliefs is that every buyer should be entitled to know anything that could materially affect a home’s value or the ability to sell in the future.
+This, in fact, is one of the articles in the Real Estate code of ethics.

-In Massachusetts anyways, a Realtor is not required to disclose these kinds of events in a property.
-Apparently lawmakers do not feel these kind of events are worthy of Real Estate disclosure.
-I suppose in the case of a haunted home it would be much harder to prove the actual existence of ghosts.
+In Massachusetts, a Realtor is not required to disclose these events in a property.
+Apparently, lawmakers do not feel these events are worthy of Real Estate disclosure.
+I suppose in the case of a haunted home, it would be much harder to prove the existence of ghosts.

 Many states require full disclosure of violent crimes such as murder and any other event that may stigmatize a property before it is sold.
-Not the case in Massachusetts!
+That is not the case in Massachusetts!

 - (a) that an occupant of real property is now or has been suspected to be infected with the Human Immunodeficiency Virus or with Acquired Immune Deficiency Syndrome or any other disease which reasonable medical evidence suggests to be highly unlikely to be transmitted through the occupying of a dwelling;

 - (b) that the real property was the site of a felony, suicide, or homicide; and